approov/shipfast-api-protection/RUN_ON_DOCKER.md

 You need to run a backend for the Shipfast API and another to the ShipRaider Rogue Web interface.

-The Shipfast API backend needs to run in an online server, so that you can fully evaluate the capabilities of Approov.
+The Shipfast API backend needs to run in an online server, the same where you have installed **Traefik**,  so that you can fully evaluate the capabilities of Approov.

 To start the Shipfast API backend: